vinicius-stutz/vba-vbs-samples/README.md

 # VBA and VBS Samples
-Exemplos em VBA e VBS
+VBA and VBS samples:

+1 - Voice message in Windows from a script written in VBS 2 - (...)